Tavon Austin: 2015 season

-Austin was named NFC Special Teams Player of the Week 1 for his game against the Seattle Seahawks.
+Austin was named NFC Special Teams Player of the Week for his Week 1 game against the Seattle Seahawks.
 He had a 75-yard punt return for a touchdown in the game.
 Austin had arguably his best season in 2015.
 He posted career highs in receptions (52), receiving yards (473), and receiving touchdowns (five).
 Austin further proved to be a dynamic player on offense as he ran the ball 52 times for 434 yards and four touchdowns.
 After a Thursday Night Football game against the Tampa Bay Buccaneers, Austin became the first player to score at least five receiving touchdowns, four rushing touchdowns, and a punt return touchdown in a single season since Gale Sayers did so for the Chicago Bears in 1965.

 2016 season

 On May 12, 2016, the Los Angeles Rams picked up Austin's fifth-year option along with fellow Rams teammate and linebacker Alec Ogletree.
 On August 27, 2016, the Rams and Austin agreed to a four-year, $42 million contract extension.
 Austin finished a 4–12 season with 58 catches for 509 yards and three touchdowns, but on 107 targets (8.8 yards per catch, 4.8 yards per target).

 Despite having his first year with over 500 receiving yards, Austin's rushing total of 159 yards and one touchdown on 28 rushes (5.7 yards per carry, at the time a career low for Austin) signaled a drop in his overall production from the previous season.
 He also failed to return a punt for a touchdown, something he had accomplished every year prior, and tied a career-high for fumbles with five.